plexil-group/plexil_docs/GettingStarted/Tutorial.rst

 energy, or flag values in each of the 4 directions and return through the out parameter ``maxDirection`` the direction with the largest value.

-Now lets use this library node in a plan that will path our robot to the goal, picking up energy sources along the way if need be.
+Now let's use this library node in a plan that will path our robot to the goal, picking up energy sources along the way if need be.

 First we declare our robosim Commands and our library node: